 Reduce The File Size Of Images

-Using the webp image format is a really simple way to reduce image sizes and overall page size.
+Using the webp image format is a really simple way to reduce image sizes and overall web fonts size.
 There’s lot of different ways to implement this, we tend to use Shortpixel as well as the image compression in the paid version of Cloudflare.

 We prefer to use a plugin that does the optimization once versus a CDN or service that does it.
 The CDN is essentially doing the optimization on the fly which can be slower and less effective.